• Home

 Brownies made with prune puree (prune baby food)

 Prune Baby Food Brownies aren't entirely fat free because the recipe includes 1 egg yolk and ¼ cup of dark chocolate chips.
-I can't say these are the best low fat brownies out there because I haven't tried every recipe, but I love regular brownies and also love these.
+I love regular brownies and also love these.
 They're less rich than my other reduced fat brownies, and while the texture is not as chewy as normal brownies, it's pleasant and deeply chocolaty.

-Update: I use prune baby food to avoid having to puree the prunes, but if you have stewed prunes you could remove the bits, puree them and use 6 tablespoons.
-You could also soak dried prunes in hot water, puree and use.
+Update: I use prune baby food to avoid having to puree the prunes, but if you have stewed prunes you can remove the pits, puree them and use 6 tablespoons.
+You can also soak dried prunes in hot water, puree and use.
+The measurements for prune puree are ½ pound of prunes to ¼ cup of hot water.
+Put it all in a blender, pulse to chop, then puree.

 • Double Chocolate Oat Flour Brownies